VEA-SRL/VeaPLC/README.md

-# OpenPLC Editor
+# VEA PLC Editor
-OpenPLC Editor - IDE capable of creating programs for the OpenPLC Runtime
+VEA PLC Editor - based on OpenPLC Editor - IDE capable of creating programs for the OpenPLC Runtime

 # To Install:
-run ./install.sh on terminal.
+<summary> Windows </summary>
+get the last version from releases and run it as administrator

 # To Run:
 Find "OpenPLC Editor" on your applications menu and launch it